 Furthermore, the wave of digitisation sweeping across the insurance industry has opened up more channels to build customer relationships, especially by leveraging digital channels such as social media, messaging apps and even webinars.
 Singlife, for instance, has tapped technology to enable things like electronic submission of applications and claims, saving financial planners from tedious paperwork so they can focus on what they do best – giving financial advice.

-It’s also noteworthy that financial advisory isn’t a one-way street where everyone does the same type of work.
-With the option to be a financial planner or lead your own team, it’s a career with different pathways.
+It’s also worth noting that financial advisory isn’t a one-way street where everyone does the same type of work.
+With the option to be a financial planner or lead your own team of planners, it’s a career with different pathways.

 Sustainable – Insurance is essential for the normal functioning of society in any economic situation.
 And the fact that Singapore’s population keeps growing means there’ll always be a need for financial planning services.
 So you’ll never have to worry about declining demand for your services in the long run.

 There’ll always be someone buying a home, starting a family, replacing their car or planning for their dream retirement.
 They’ll need advice and suitable insurance solutions to protect them from financial uncertainties, and savings products to help them attain their goals in the best possible way.
-Likewise, business owners cannot operate with financial confidence without essential coverage, like fire insurance, business interruption insurance and legal liability insurance.
+Likewise, business owners cannot operate with financial confidence if they don't have essential coverage, like fire insurance, business interruption insurance and legal liability insurance.